Foo-Manroot/foo-manroot.github.io/_posts/2018-10-14-cybercamp-medium.markdown

 	alt="While inspecting the decrypted capture, we can see an unusually large ICMP packet.
 Inspecting it, we can see that there's HTML data in it."
 %}

-The data of this suspicious packet seems to be an HTML request.
+The data of this suspicious packet seems to be an HTTP request.
 Copying the value gives the data captured by the attacker (remember that our goal is to recover the stolen credentials):
 ```http